pymupdf/PyMuPDF/docs/pixmap.rst

    .. method:: __init__(self, colorspace, irect, alpha)

       **New empty pixmap:** Create an empty pixmap of size and origin given by the rectangle.
 So, *irect.top_left* designates the top left corner of the pixmap, and its width and height are *irect.width* resp. *irect.height*.
-Note that the image area is **not initialized** and will contain crap data -- use eg. :meth:`clearWith` or :meth:`setRect` to be sure.
+Note that the image area is **not initialized** and will contain crap data -- use eg. :meth:`clear_with` or :meth:`set_rect` to be sure.

       :arg colorspace: colorspace.
       :type colorspace: :ref:`Colorspace`